World soccer rocked by U.S., Swiss arrests of officials for graft

 The arrests could have implications for sponsorship.

 The indictment said that in 1996, an unidentified global sports company agreed to pay $160 million over 10 years to become Brazil's exclusive footwear, apparel, accessories, and equipment supplier.
-That was an apparent reference to Nike Inc, which sponsored the Brazil national team.
+That was an apparent reference to Nike Inc (NKE.N), which sponsored the Brazil national team.

 Nike said that it was cooperating with authorities.
 "Nike believes in ethical and fair play in both business and sport...," a company statement said.